DrTimothyAldenDavis/SuiteSparse/UMFPACK/README.txt

     Includes a C-callable and MATLAB interface, and a basic FORTRAN 77 interface to a subset of the C-callable routines.
 Requires AMD.

-    Unless you compile with -DNCHOLMOD, addtional packages are required:
-    CHOLMOD, CAMD, CCOLAMD, COLAMD, and CHOLMOD/SuiteSparse_metis.
+    Unless you compile with UMFPACK_USE_CHOLMOD set to OFF, addtional packages are required: CHOLMOD, CAMD, CCOLAMD, COLAMD, and CHOLMOD/SuiteSparse_metis.

 The AMD, SuiteSparse_config, and UMFPACK directories must all reside in the same parent directory.
-If the -DNCHOLMOD is not used, the CHOLMOD, CAMD, CCOLAMD, and COLAMD directories must also exist in the same parent.
+If UMFPACK_USE_CHOLMOD is ON, the CHOLMOD, CAMD, CCOLAMD, and COLAMD directories must also exist in the same parent.

 Quick start: